dporkka/Tools/README.md

 ### [Adobe XD](https://www.adobe.com/products/xd.html)

-Use this program to design websites and build websites from other people's designs.
+Use this program to design websites and build websites from other peoples' designs.

 ### [Moqups](https://moqups.com/)